-2.23 CAR AND COUNTERWEIGHT GUIDES
+2.17 CAR GUIDES

-- A. Install on cartlift and counterweight frame four flexible sliding swivel guide shoes each assembled on a substantial metal base to permit individual self-alignment to the guide rails. - B. Provide each shoe with renewable non-metallic gibs of durable material having low coefficient of friction and long-wearing qualities when operated on guide rails receiving infrequent light applications of rail lubricant.
-Gibs containing graphite or other solid lubricants are not acceptable.

-- C. Flexible guide shoes of approved design, other than swivel type, may be used provided they are self-aligning on all three faces of the guide rails. - D. Provide spring take-up in cartlift guide shoes for side play between rails.
+- A. Install on cartlift frame four flexible sliding swivel guide shoes each assembled on a substantial metal base to permit individual selfalignment to the guide rails. - B. Provide each shoe with renewable non-metallic gibs of durable material having low coefficient of friction and long-wearing qualities when operated on guide rails receiving infrequent, light applications of rail lubricant.
+Gibs containing graphite or other solid lubricants are not acceptable. - C. Flexible guide shoes of approved design, other than swivel type, may be used provided they are self-aligning on all three faces of the guide rails. - D. Provide spring take-up in cartlift guide shoes for side play between rails.

-2.24 GUIDE RAILS, SUPPORTS, AND FASTENINGS
+2.18 GUIDE RAILS, SUPPORTS, AND FASTENINGS

-- A. Guide rails for cartlift and counterweight must be planed steel T-sections and weigh // 12 kg/m (8 lb/ft) // 22.5 kg/m (15 lb/ft)//. - B. Securely fasten guide rails to the brackets or other supports by heavy duty steel rail clips. - C. Provide necessary rail brackets of sufficient size and design to secure substantial rigidity to prevent spreading or distortion of rails under any condition. - D. Guide rails must extend from channels on pit floor to within 75 mm (3 in.) of the underside of the concrete slab or grating at top of hoistway with a maximum deviation of 3 mm (.125 in.) from plumb in all directions.
-Provide a minimum of 18 mm (.75 in.) clearance between bottom of rails and top of pit channels. - E. Guide rail anchorages in pit must be made in a manner that will not reduce effectiveness of the pit waterproofing. - F. In the event inserts or bond blocks are required for the attachment of guide rails, the Contractor must furnish such inserts or bond blocks and must install them in the forms before the concrete is poured.
-Use inserts or bond blocks only in concrete or block work where steel framing is not available for support of guide rails.
+- A. Guide rails for car must be planed steel T-sections and weigh // 12 kg/m (8 lb/ft) // 22.5 kg/m (15 lb/ft)//. - B. Securely fasten guide rails to the brackets or other supports by heavy duty steel rail clips. - C. Provide car rail brackets of sufficient size and design to insure substantial rigidity to prevent spreading or distortion of rails under any condition. - D. Guide rails must extend from channels on pit floor to within 76 mm (3 in.) of the underside of the concrete slab or grating at top of hoistway with a maximum deviation of 3 mm (.125 in.) from plumb in all directions.
+Provide a minimum of 19 mm (.75 in.) clearance between bottom of rails and top of pit channels. - E. Guide rail anchorages in pit must be made in a manner that will not reduce effectiveness of the pit waterproofing. - F. In the event inserts or bond blocks are required for the attachment of guide rails, the Contractor must furnish such inserts or bond blocks and must install them in the forms before the concrete is poured.
+Use

+- inserts or bond blocks only in concrete or block work where steel framing is not available for support of guide rails.
 Expansion-type bolting for guide rail brackets will not be permitted. - G. Guide rails must be clean and free of any signs of rust, grease, or abrasion before final inspection.
-Paint the shank and base of the T-section with two field coats of manufacturer's standard enamel.
+Paint the shank and base of the T-section with one field coats of manufacturer's standard enamel.

-2.25 NORMAL AND FINAL TERMINAL STOPPING DEVICES
+2.19 NORMAL AND FINAL TERMINAL STOPPING DEVICES

-- A. Mount terminal slowdown switches and direction limit switches on the elevator or in hoistway to reduce speed and bring car to an automatic stop at the terminal landings. - 1.
-Switches must function with any load up to and including 125 percent of rated elevator capacity at any speed obtained in normal operation. - 2.
-Switches, when opened, must permit operation of cartlift in reverse direction of travel.

-- B. Mount final terminal stopping switches in the hoistway. - 1.
+- A. Mount terminal slowdown switches and direction limit switches on the elevator or in hoistway to reduce speed and bring car to an automatic stop at the terminal landings. - Switches must function with any load up to and including 100 percent of rated elevator capacity at any speed obtained in normal operation. - 2.
+Switches, when opened, must permit operation of elevator in reverse direction of travel. - B. Mount final terminal stopping switches in the hoistway. - 1.
 Switches must be positively opened should the car travel beyond the terminal direction limit switches. - 2.
-Switches must be independent of other stopping devices.
+Switches must be independent of other stopping devices. - 3.
+Switches, when opened, must remove power from pump motor and control valves preventing operation of car in either direction.

-2.26 CROSSHEAD DATA PLATE AND CODE DATA PLATE
+2.20 CROSSHEAD DATA PLATE AND CODE DATA PLATE